ksachin123/ai_research_draft_generator/docs/06_functional_requirements.md

 - System handles investment thesis, drivers, and risks data structures
 - System extracts meaningful text from JSON structure for embedding generation
 - System maintains structured metadata for investment data
-- System marks latest investment data as current/active
-- System supports updating investment data without losing historical context
+- When refreshing knowledge base, system always ingests latest investment data from the designated folder.
+There is no need to have a user interface to update investment data

 **Priority**: Must Have